Karl Pillemer

 Biography

-Dr. Karl Pillemer is the Hazel E. Reed Professor in the Department of Psychology, Professor of Gerontology in Medicine at Weill Cornell Medicine, and Senior Associate Dean for Research and Outreach in the College of Human Ecology.
-Pillemer also directs the Cornell Legacy Project (http://legacyproject.human.cornell.edu/) and is author of the book 30 Lessons for Living (http://legacyproject.human.cornell.edu/the-book/).
+Dr. Karl Pillemer is the Hazel E. Reed Human Development Professor in the Department of Psychology, Professor of Gerontology in Medicine at Weill Cornell Medicine, and founding Director of the Cornell Institute for Translational Research on Aging.
+Pillemer also directs the Cornell Legacy Project and is author of the book 30 Lessons for Living: Tried and True Advice from the Wisest Americans.
 His major interests center on human development over the life course, with a special emphasis on family and social relationships in middle age and beyond.
-He has a strong theoretical and empirical interest in life course transitions and the effects they have on family relationships.
-A major program of research is on intergenerational relations in later life, with a focus on determinants and consequences of the quality of adult child - older parent relationships.
-Dr. Pillemer has conducteda large-scale study of this issue, with funding from the National Institute on Aging, which focuses on within-family differences in parent-child relations in later life and on ambivalence in intergenerational relations among adults.
-He is currently examining the causes and consequences of estrangement in families.
-A second major program of research focuses on the nature and dynamics of family caregiving for impaired older people, which he has been carrying out over the past two decades with funding from the National Institutes of Health and other sources.
-A third area is in long-term care for the elderly, with a focus on the relationships between family members of residents with staff in long-term care facilities.
-Fourth, Dr. Pillemer has a long-term program of research on conflict and abuse in families of the aged, including several related studies of the domestic and institutional abuse of older persons.
-Finally, he is actively involved in intervention research and in policy analysis related to aging and health care, with an emphasis on evidence-based methods of developing a competent, caring long-term care workforce.
+A major program of research is on intergenerational relations in later life, with a focus on the quality of adult child - older parent relationships.
+A current project focuses on the causes and consequences of family estrangement, which resulted in the book Fault Lines: Fractured Families and How to Mend Them.
+Pillemer also has a career-long interest in the nature and dynamics of family caregiving for impaired older people, with curent projects exploring the role of chronic pain in caregiving situations.
+Another area of work is on long-term care for older persons, with a focus on the Interventions to improve care by staff..
+Pillemer has a long-term program of research on conflict and abuse in families of the aged, including manystudies of the domestic and institutional abuse of older persons.
+Finally, he has expanded his focus on protecting vulnerable older persons to the issue of effects of climate change on older people.
+Pillemer recently created the Aging and Climate Change Clearinghouse, which serves as a hub for information on this topic..
 His extension and outreach work involves translational research, exploring ways to speed the transfer of findings from basic research into scientifically tested interventions.

 Pillemer's current research projects span his interests in aging and the family, long-term and palliative care, developing effective models for translational research, and studies of elder wisdom.
 This research has been funded by the National Institute on Aging, the National Institute for Nursing Research, the National Institute of Mental Health, and a variety of foundation sources.
 Ongoing studies include the following: